scottsuk0306/asset-transfer-library/docs/index.md

 title: Home
 ---

-# asset-transfer-library
+# Asset Transfer Library

-asset-transfer-library is a collection of chaincode and application that works on `fabric-samples/test-network`.
+`asset-transfer-library` is a collection of chaincode and application that works on `fabric-samples/test-network`.

 [View it on GitHub](https://github.com/scottsuk0306/asset-transfer-library)